gluonhq/gluonfx-gradle-plugin/README.md

     export JAVA_HOME=$GRAALVM_HOME

+By default `target` is set to `host`.
 To deploy to iOS, set the target:

 ```
 gluonClient {